quandis/adr/README.md

-# adr
+# Attorney Data Reporting

-Attorney Data Reporting
+Please see our [wiki](https://github.com/quandis/adr/wiki) page for details on using and integrating with ADR.